Bouillabaisse

 15. Step 15:

-Cover the pot with a lid and let the soup brew for 15-20 minutes.
-Then pour on plates.
-Bon appetit!
+Cover the pot and let the soup rest for 15–20 minutes.
+Then ladle it into bowls.
+Enjoy!

-Never defrost the fish to the end if you have to cut it up!
-It is best to put it on the bottom shelf of the refrigerator and bring it to a slightly defrosted state.
-Then any manipulations, starting from cutting into steaks or large pieces and ending with cutting into fillets, will be successful.
-Completely unfrozen fish when butchered risks turning into a shapeless mass.
+• Never thaw fish completely if you're going to cut it up!
+It's best to put it on the bottom shelf of the fridge and let it thaw just slightly.
+Then everything from cutting it into steaks or large pieces to filleting it will go smoothly.
+Fully thawed fish risks turning into a shapeless mush when you cut it.

 Caloric content of the products possible in the composition of the dish